SQL Authorization through Ranger in Presto¶

 Selecting n_comment by user Shubham returns the truncated data as follows:

 Finally, we will see an example where we set up policy on a group rather than at the user level.
-In this example we have given full access to the table promotion to the Admins group.
-The rest of the users do not have access to it:
+In this example, full access is provided to the table promotion to the Admins group.
+The rest of the users do not have access to it.

 This means that only user Sakshi, who is a part of the Admins group, should be able to access this table: